-The following discusses in more detail significant investment strategies that Federated Global Investment Management Corp. offers and the risks involved.
+The following discusses in more detail significant investment strategies that Federated Investment Counseling offers and the risks involved.
 Clients should review this disclosure carefully and in tandem with the basic information provided above.
-As noted above, clients also should review any offering documents, presentations, investment guidelines, marketing materials, brochures of other Federated Advisory Companies and other documents provided, or discussions held, with the client or any investment guidelines provided by the client (or, in the case of Managed Account Program accounts, provided in the Managed Account Program Sponsor's brochure or other Program documentation).
+As noted above, clients also should review any offering documents, presentations, investment guidelines, marketing materials and other documents provided, or discussions held, with the client or any investment guidelines provided by the client (or, in the case of Managed Account Program accounts, provided in the Managed Account Program Sponsor's brochure or other Program documentation).